tbarker/5X-Crypto-Security-Guide/README.md

 1. Order a new hardware wallet of the same type.
 2. Retrieve the appropriate back-up plate, and clearly label it as "Void".
 3. Install Metamask Mobile (or suitable crypto wallet app) on the **Spare Phone**.
-4. Use the phone as a replacement for the lost wallet
+4. Use the phone as a replacement for the lost wallet.
 5. When the new wallet arrives, set it up as a new wallet, using your spare steel plate for the backup.
 6. Replace your old wallet (now on your phone), with the new wallet (on your new hardware wallet) on each of your **Holdings** multisigs.
 7. Send spare assets from the old wallet on your phone into the multisig.
 8. Put the *new backup plate* in the location of the old one.
-9. Put the old backup plate in draw somewhere.
+9. Put the old backup plate in a drawer somewhere.
 It doesn't really matter any more.
 10. Wipe the **Spare Phone** and store it away.

 ### Loss of all hardware wallets